Haydock: Community and Culture

 Before nationalisation of the coal industry in 1947, Haydock's collieries were principally operated by Richard Evans & Co, whose name can be found today in two of the village's schools, Richard Evans Infant School and Richard Evans Junior School, which closed in 2006 due to falling pupil numbers.
 The school is now used as a music centre by the local Valley Brass Band who take their name from the Grange Valley area of Haydock.

 Other schools in the area include Outwood Academy Haydock, Legh Vale Primary School, St. James' Church of England Primary, Grange Valley Primary School and English Martyrs Primary School.
 Outwood Academy Haydock was previously named Haydock Secondary Modern School and then Haydock High School.
 Haydock has many sport facilities including Haydock Park Racecourse, Haydock Cricket Club, Haydock leisure centre.
 Haydock is also home to Independent Futsal Club the first 5v5 Futsal Club in the county.

-Recently, a Tesco supermarket has been built on the former site of the areas coal industry's central workshops.
+In 2007 a Tesco supermarket was built on the site of former coal industry workshops.
 This development led to the demolition of the old Conservative club building.
 Nearby are Iceland and Aldi supermarkets and other shops and restaurants.
-This area of Haydock is now considered the main retail section of Haydock.
+This area is now considered the main retail section of Haydock.

-Haydock is home to a country park, known as the Lyme and Wood Pits Park.
+Haydock has a country park, known as the Lyme and Wood Pits Park.
 It is situated on the side of the hill that is home to the landfill site.
-As of 2011 it is in early stages of finishing, with just the visitors' centre and other amenities, still not built.
 In 2009 local schools from Haydock and Earlestown planted a variety of trees on the hill as part of the plans.
 The park includes many walks, ponds and a memorial to the 189 miners who lost their lives in the Wood pit explosion in 1878.
 Haydock Forest was awarded Green Flag status in early 2012.

 King George V Playing Fields houses a play area and astro-turf pitch, and is home to Haydock Juniors and local open age football teams.

 In 2009, Brazilian Soccer Schools was launched in Haydock for local junior players which grew and became a Football and Futebol de Salao centre for Lancashire and Merseyside.

 Haydock is the home of the Haydock Park Racecourse.
 It was built between 1898 and 1899 on 127 acres of the historic Haydock Park land granted by Lord Newton to replace the older Newton le Willows course (home of the Newton Races) which was situated on Newton Common adjacent to Swan Lane and was closed in 1890.
 The origins of the Old Newton Cup can be traced back to 1752, when racing was taking place on Golborne Heath, not far from the present course.
 On 16 June that year a £50 Cup was competed for at Golborne, sponsored by the Newton Hunt.
 The races subsequently moved to Newton le Willows early in the 19th century.